Kaelancode/Kae_MNIST/README.md

 1. Gellery to save and view predicted the images and validate them - Completed
 2. A validator login to validate the images - TBC
 3. Dashboard to provide analytics on the data collected - TBC
+4. To implement model build with Emnist data sothat it can recognize alphabets - TBC

 <h3 align="center">Project View</h1>